thirza258/recommendica/README.md

-# Luminoso Hackathon Project
+# Recommendica

-This project is set up to create a virtual environment, install dependencies, and run a Django server for the Luminoso Hackathon project.
+This project is set up to create a virtual environment, install dependencies, and run a Django server for the Recommendica.

 ## Setup Instructions